Helping children cope with separation and divorce

 What should we tell our children about our separation/divorce?

 - Plan how you will tell your children.
-If you can, it’s best to do it together.
+If you can, it’s best for both parents to do it together.
 Think about a good place and time to talk.
-Be honest, but also keep in mind your child’s age when deciding how much to tell him.
+Be honest, but also keep your children’s ages in mind when deciding how much to tell them.
 Younger children will need less detail.
 Older children might ask for more information.

-- Reassure your child that you both still love her and that you will both go on caring for her.
-Let her know there will be many opportunities to spend time with both parents.
+- Reassure your children that you still love them and that you will both go on caring for them.
+Let them know there will be many opportunities to spend time with both parents.

-- Be very clear that your child is not the cause of the separation.
-Young children, especially, will worry that they are to blame for the separation or divorce.
-Explain that this is an adult problem and there was nothing he could do to prevent it.
-He also needs to know that there is nothing he (or others) can do to change it.
-Help him understand that the divorce is final.
+- Be very clear that they are not the cause of the separation.
+Young children especially will worry that they are to blame for the separation or divorce.
+Explain that this is an adult problem and there was nothing your children could do to prevent it.
+They also need to know that there is nothing they (or others) can do to change it.
+Help them understand that the divorce is final.

-- Encourage your child to talk openly about her feelings.
-When she talks, listen carefully and try not to interrupt.
+- Encourage your children to talk openly about their feelings.
+When they talk, listen carefully and try not to interrupt.
 It’s normal for children to have trouble expressing their feelings, so be patient.
-Though it may be difficult, it’s important to let her be honest about her fears and concerns.
+Though it may be hard, it’s important to let them be honest about their fears and concerns.
 Answer any questions as honestly as you can.

-If your child feels uncomfortable talking to you, help her find someone she can trust such as another family member, doctor, psychologist or social worker.
+- If your child feels uncomfortable talking to you, help them find someone they can trust such as another family member, doctor, psychologist or social worker.

-Tell your child only what he needs to know.
-Don’t discuss adult decisions or argue in front of your child.
-Children should not be involved in any meetings you have with a lawyer or others involved with the separation or divorce.
+- Tell your children only what they need to know.
+Don’t discuss adult decisions or argue in front of your children.
+They should not be involved in any meetings you have with a lawyer or others involved with the separation or divorce.

 What can we do to make the transition easier?

-- Discuss visitation arrangements with the other parent before you suggest a plan to your child.
+- Discuss visitation arrangements with the other parent before you suggest a plan to your children.

-- Talk openly about how the living arrangements will change.
-Be clear about who your child will live with and when.
-He has a right to know the decisions that are being made on his behalf.
-Remember that plans may need to change as your child grows older.
-Discuss the living arrangements with an older child or teen and be willing to respect his feelings about where he wants to live.
+- Once you have finalized your plans, talk openly about how the living arrangements will change.
+Be clear about who your children will live with and when.
+They have a right to know the decisions that are being made on their behalf.
+Remember that plans may need to change as they grow older.
+Discuss the living arrangements with an older child or teen and be willing to respect their feelings about where they want to live.

 - Keep routines as normal as possible.
 Children feel safe and more confident if they know what to expect.
-Work toward creating routines that both households will follow.
+Work toward creating common routines for both households to follow.

 - If you have more than one child, spend quality time alone with each child.

 - Children may feel like they are alone in this situation.
-If possible, seek out other families with “two homes” so that your child can see that she isn’t the only one whose parents live apart.
+If possible, seek out other families with “two homes” so that your child can see that they aren't the only one whose parents live apart.

-- Be polite when your child is picked up or dropped off.
-If you are loving and reassuring, it may help him cope with the transition.
+- Be polite when your children are picked up or dropped off.
+If you are loving and reassuring, it may help them cope with the transition.

-- Let your child talk to the other parent whenever she needs to.
-Try to show interest in the time she spends with the other parent.
-Don’t suggest with words or actions that your child is disloyal if she enjoys the time away from you.
+- Let your child talk to the other parent whenever they need to.
+Try to show interest in the time they spend with the other parent.
+Don’t suggest with words or actions that your child is disloyal if they enjoy the time away from you.

 - Respect reasonable limits set by the other parent.
 Don’t undermine the other parent’s authority or reverse any decision he or she has made.
 Discuss rules and discipline with the other parent so that you’re as consistent as possible in both households.

-- Don’t expect your child to act as a messenger or go-between.
-He shouldn’t be expected to give you information about the other parent’s activities, friends or income.
+- Communicate directly with the other parent, and don’t expect children to act as messengers.
+They shouldn’t be expected to give you information about the other parent’s activities, friends or income.

 - Your children may feel like their relationship with extended family, such as aunts and uncles, is also changing.
 Recognize these feelings and give lots of opportunities to keep those connections.

-- Keep other important adults in your child’s life (teachers, daycare providers, sport coaches) informed about what’s happening so that they can watch for any warning signs that your child is having trouble coping.
+- Keep other important adults in your children’s life (teachers, child care providers, coaches) informed about what’s happening so that they can watch for any warning signs that your child is having trouble coping.

-- Give important medical and school information to the other parent.
+- Share important medical and school information with the other parent.
 Try to attend meetings and appointments together so that you can both be informed.